scds/intro-spss/lessons/lesson2.md

 {: .no_toc }
 ### Step 3

 The data starts on line 2, with each line representing one participant (or one case), and we want to import all the cases.
-You can also import the first X cases, or a random percentage of the data.
+You can also import the first X cases or a random percentage of the data.

 <img src="../assets/img/lessons/open10.png" alt="" width="60%" style="border: solid 2px black">